-I did not grow up Catholic but I've interviewed dozens of older Catholics, and ex Catholics, including those who now go to Evangelical Churches, to try to gain an understanding of the charge that Catholics weren't allowed to read their Bibles in the 1930's - 1970's.
+We've interviewed dozens of older Catholics, and ex Catholics, including those who now go to Evangelical Churches, to try to gain an understanding of the charge that Catholics weren't allowed to read their Bibles in the 1930's - 1970's.

 It was never forbidden to read the Bible.
 But some priests were worried that congregations would come up with dozens of conflicting interpretations of Scripture.
 These priests knew of over 300 Protestant denominations who had distinct beliefs about the interpretation of Scripture.
 Many of these interpretations conflicted with each other yet every one of them claimed divine inspiration.
-As a whole, neither Catholics or Evangelicals are into relativism (which says there are many truths).
+As a whole, neither Catholics nor Evangelicals are into relativism (which says there are many truths).
 So we have to conclude that the vast majority of conflicting Evangelical biblical interpretations are incorrect since only one can be true.
 (Perhaps this is a powerful argument against Sola Scriptura - Bible alone.)
 Some priests saw this divisional process in Protestant circles and felt it was a danger.

 ...in grade 6 or 7 all the students in our class were given the New Testament and encouraged to read it every day.
 The teacher (a nun) started us with the Acts of the Apostles and I remember becoming soooo excited...and I still get that way! ...I do remember being told by my grade one teacher...to listen well to the Bible readings at Mass on Sunday because that was Jesus talking to us...My grandmother used to quote Scripture to her neighbors...She heard it at church or from the priests and remembered it...and used it!

 Today, Catholics who are faithful to the teaching of the Church are totally into the Word.
 The level of education is higher than it has ever been and people are better able to comprehend its meaning.
 The New American Bible has a preface from the Vatican that regular private Scripture study is a blessing (an indulgence is received) to all Catholics who crack open the Word.
-I love digging into the Word with my Evangelical friends.
-And hey, my Bible was not copied out by hand.
+We love digging into the Word with my Evangelical friends.
+And hey, our Bible was not copied out by hand.
 Thank God for the printing press.

 (2) Father Mateo at www.cin.org